-This expression is read "F of x evaluated from a to b" (have button - click to hear pronounced).
+This expression is read "F of x evaluated from a to b."

 Using this shortcut, our work to find would look like this:

-This is a nice shortcut because it saves you from having to mess with letters like f and F. You just find the antiderivative
+This is a nice shortcut because it saves us from having to mess with letters like f and F. We just found the antiderivative

 put it in brackets